 Disabling the screenshot and user interface sound effects on macOS is a simple process that can be carried out in multiple ways.
 One of those methods is by going to the settings of your MacBook and disabling the sound effects.
 Follow the steps explained in detail below in this section to disable the screenshot sound and other user interface sound effects in macOS.

-On MacOS Ventura: Turn off Screen Short & Trash Sound on Mac
+On MacOS Ventura & later: Turn off Screen Short & Trash Sound on Mac

 Step.
 1→ Go to the Apple Logo from the top menu > System Settings.

 Step.
 2→ Next, Select Sound Option from the left side of the window pane > And Disable the toggle “Play user interface sound effects” to turn off the Screenshot sound and Other Trash sounds on Mac.

 There is another option “Play sound effects through” to Change the Output Device for Sound effects on Mac.
 If you can’t listen to Sound effects on your Mac internal speaker then Enable it or also check “Play sound effects through” as an Output audio device.